Theodore van der Noot, 8th Marquess of Assche: Wealth

 Most members of the van der Noot-family had important functions at court and close contacts with the royal family.
-His wealth was impressive, between 1856 en 1858 he had a new palace built in Brussels by the architect Alphonse Balat.
+His wealth was impressive, between 1856 and 1858 he had a new palace built in Brussels by the architect Alphonse Balat.
 After second world war the Hôtel van der Noot d'Assche was sold to the Belgian state.

 Another residence was the estate of the Chateau des Amerois, sold to Prince Philippe, Count of Flanders, who had the castle built by Gustave Saintenoy.